qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_hydro_twi.rst

 .. image::

-First, we will add the TWI model. for it to be available, it should have been saved on the models folder, since otherwise it will not be shown in the toolbox or the algorithms list in the modeler.
+First, we will add the TWI model.
+For it to be available, it should have been saved on the models folder, since otherwise it will not be shown in the toolbox or the algorithms list in the modeler.
 Make sure you have it available.

 Add it to the current model and use the input DEM as its input.
 The output is a temporary one, since we just want the TWI layer to compute the statistics.
 The only output of this model we are creating will still be the vector layer with the watersheds.